WCSCourses/GCV23/modules/ReferenceAlignment/README.md

 ## Content:

-This practical is associated with a VirtualBox image containing the tools and data sets pre-installed, and an accompnaying lecture on Reference Alignment of High-Throughoput Sequencing (HTS) reads to a reference a sequence.
+This practical is associated with a VirtualBox image containing the tools and data sets pre-installed, and an associated lecture on Reference Alignment of High-Throughoput Sequencing (HTS) reads to a reference a sequence.

 * [0: Overview](#0-overview)
 * [1: Setup](#1-setup)